minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

 5. The editions are installed but not quite ready to go yet.
-The code in ORA$BASE is all set, but the code in VERSION2 is not quite ready.
+The code in pre-upgrade edition ORA$BASE is all set, but the code in VERSION2 is not quite ready.
 What if we call the EMP_PKG.ADD routine in VERSION2?
 It will populate the COUNTRY_CODE and PHONE# column but not the PHONE_NUMBER legacy column!
-So we need to create a reverse crossedition trigger:
+So if you want the pre-upgrade and post-upgrade application coexist for sometimes, you need to create a reverse crossedition trigger:

    ```
    <copy>